OSGeo/PROJ/docs/source/operations/projections/polyhedral.rst

 into 6 right triangles.
 The result is a hexakis tetrahedron, with 24 faces.

-By defining polyhedra in this manner we can describe both the geometry of the solid, as well as making clear which of the vertices should be treated as the apex.
-For example, if we take the regular icosahedral and dodecahedron, and apply the akisation described above to both we get the same 120 vertices, but we can distinguish between the shapes:
+By defining polyhedra in this manner we can describe both the geometry of the solid and which of the vertices should be treated as the apex.
+For example, if we take the regular icosahedron and dodecahedron, and apply the akisation described above to both, we get the same 120 vertices, but we can distinguish between the shapes:

 - Hexakis icosahedron (20 triangular faces, cut into 6)
 - Decakis dodecahedron (12 triangular faces, cut into 10)